futuredapp/Sonar/README.md

 <img src="https://raw.githubusercontent.com/futuredapp/Sonar/master/sonarLayoutScreenshot.png" width="300" />

-If you need different behaviour, you can of course create your own layout by adopting the SonarViewLayout a pass it to the SonarView.
+If you need different behaviour, you can of course create your own layout by adopting the SonarViewLayout and pass it to the SonarView.
 See [SonarViewLayout](https://github.com/futuredapp/Sonar/blob/master/Pod/Classes/SonarViewLayout.swift) for more information.

 The last protocol is Delegate which handles selections and titles on each wave